LiUSemWeb/HeFQUIN-DMKG2023-Experiments/README.md

 kobectl apply dataset/dataset-ldfserver-hdt/ldfservertemplate-hdt.yaml
 kobectl apply dataset/dataset-brtpfserver/brtpfservertemplate.yaml
 ```
-For the TPF server and brTPF server, two docker images are used and corresponding source code for these images can be found in the corresponding directory.
+For the TPF server and brTPF server, several docker images are used and corresponding source code for these images can be found in the corresponding directory.
 If any changes applied, these docker images need to be rebuilt using the following command:
 - TPF server:
 ```
 cd dataset/dataset-ldfserver-hdt